- Who We Are

 - What We Do

 - Get Involved

 On July 9, 2011, South Sudan gained independence from Sudan and became the world’s youngest country.
 After more than two decades of civil war, it was hoped that this separation would finally lead to peace for the people of the South.
 Unfortunately, independence has not brought stability to the entire country, as ongoing border clashes and internal violence continue to cause displacement.
-At the end of 2012, there were an estimated 203,000 refugees in South Sudan, and 111,000 internally displaced persons.
-In addition, more than two million returnees from Sudan are now scattered throughout South Sudan, many of them struggling to support themselves and gain access to citizenship and rights.
+At the end of 2013, fighting broke out between government forces and those loyal to the country’s former vice-president Riek Machar.
+More than 700,000 people have been internally displaced by this fighting, and almost 150,000 others have fled South Sudan and are living as refugees in neighboring countries.

 Current Humanitarian Situation in South Sudan

 South Sudan continues to experience a humanitarian crisis in many areas of the country.
 More than 70,000 people have sought shelter on United Nations military bases, where they are living in extremely cramped conditions.
 At the same time, hundreds of thousands of others displaced by the recent fighting have yet to receive help, and are living in dire conditions with little access to food, clean water, or shelter.
 There is an urgent need for increased medical and humanitarian assistance throughout the country.

 Access to food also remains a primary concern.
 Many markets were destroyed in the fighting, and food prices remain very high.
 According to the WFP, more than 3.7 million need food assistance.
 An attempt is being made to provide food to those in need.
 However, the approaching rainy season means that access to many parts of the country will be cut-off, making it impossible to reach those millions of people in desperate need of assistance.